Switzerland investigates Yanukovich associates over money laundering

 Switzerland has already ordered a freeze on 29 Ukrainians’ assets, including those of Yanukovich, who is suspected of human rights abuses and misuse of state funds.

-“The state public prosecutor can only open an investigation when there is a reasonable suspicion of possible punishable behaviour,” the spokeswoman said in the statement.
+“The state public prosecutor can only open an investigation when there is a reasonable suspicion of possible punishable behavior,” the spokeswoman said in the statement.

 “In connection with the notification from Switzerland’s money laundering reporting office last week, this was confirmed after a thorough analysis.”